2: Supplier Risk Assessment

 3: Conflict Minerals Policy and Due Diligence

-To facilitate our risk identification and management process, we utilize the Conflict Minerals Reporting Template(CMRT) developed by the Responsible Business Alliance(RBA).
+We are committed to responsible sourcing and have a strict conflict minerals policy in place to avoid sourcing or purchasing parts or components from conflict-affected and high-risk areas.
+To ensure compliance with our policy, we require all Tier-1 suppliers to provide undertakings that they will track and avoid conflict minerals throughout the supply chain, in accordance with the Conflict Minerals Reporting Template(CMRT) developed by the Responsible Business Alliance(RBA).
 This tool enables us to accurately identify and disclose the origin of conflict minerals in our products and ensures compliance with regulations such as the U.S. Dodd-Frank Act.

+In FY26, none of our products contained minerals from conflict-affected and high-risk areas.
 Should we discover a supplier has sourced minerals from a conflict-affected region, we are committed to seeking alternative, non-conflict-affected, or low-risk sources for those minerals.

 | Percentage of Total Revenue | FY 2021